-requirements and regulatory burdens have reduced the capacity of traditional regulated financial institutions and constrained their ability to serve private middle market companies.
+The middle market was historically a sector of the U.S. economy served by commercial banks and other traditional lenders.
+However, since the Global Financial Crisis of 2008-2009, we believe that increased capital requirements and regulatory burdens have reduced the capacity of traditional regulated financial institutions and constrained their ability to serve private middle market companies.
 As a result, many commercial banks and other traditional lenders have shifted their focus more towards broadly syndicated and liquid deals, while also providing fee-based services that require less capital, creating significant opportunities for non-bank, private credit providers.
 In addition, the recent volatility in the traditional banking sector, particularly within the smaller regional and niche lending institutions, has, in turn, created more volatility in the broadly syndicated and public markets, driving larger borrowers to turn to the private lending markets that remain open and supportive.
-For the nine months ended September 30, 2023, the share of middle market leveraged buyout volume by direct lending providers compared to the syndicated market reached 84%, up from 80% in the full year of 2022, 75% in the full year of 2021 and 66% in the full year of 2020.
-We believe private direct lending platforms will continue to expand their share of the lending market, while benefiting from the influx of larger more established borrowers that would have otherwise accessed the syndicated and public credit markets.
+For the nine months ended September 30, 2023, the share of middle market leveraged buyout volume by direct lending providers compared to the syndicated market reached 84%, up from 80% in the full year of 2022, 75% in the full year of 2021.10 We believe private direct lending platforms will continue to expand their share of the lending markets, while benefiting from the influx of larger more established borrowers that would have otherwise accessed the syndicated and public credit markets.